When you install Windows on your Mac, you need to select the primary use for your Windows virtual machine.

-When the Games Only profile is chosen, the virtual machine will have the maximum recommended memory (the green zone of the Memory slider under Configure > Hardware > CPU & Memory) and 512 Mb of video memory.
-Most of the integration features will be disabled, but your mouse and keyboard will be optimised for games.
+When the Games Only profile is chosen, the virtual machine will have the maximum recommended memory (the green zone of the Memory slider under Configure > Hardware > CPU & Memory) and Auto video memory.
+Most of the integration features will be disabled, but your mouse and keyboard will be optimized for games.
 The startup view will be set to Full Screen.

 Parallels Desktop for Mac Pro Edition and Business Edition

-Pro and Business Editions have profiles from Home Edition plus the following additional profiles:
+Pro and Business Editions have profiles from Standard Edition plus the following additional profiles: